gsaple/dwm/README.md

 ### [supreme_statusbar](https://github.com/gsaple/dwm/blob/main/my_patches/supreme_statusbar.diff)
 #### description
-- be able to customise the colour of the status bar WITHIN `config.def.h`
+- be able to customise the colour of the status bar WITHIN `config.def.h`.
 - optional to cycle through 3 different styles of status bar: powerline, roundedcorner, xmonad(inspired by [DistroTube](https://www.youtube.com/c/DistroTube)'s Xmonad build).
 - optional to shift colour to the right each time `drawbar()` is called, which is, to no one's suprise, absolutely useless.
 - some notes related to rounded corner: